Skip to main content

 Examples

-• 2Surgery performed with LOP guarantee
+• 2Orthopedic surgery performed with an attorney's LOP guarantee of payment from settlement

 Last updated: January 24, 2026